19-NEW Art and Audacity: Women in Modernism c.1905–1925

 Lecturer's Biography

 Dr Emily Christensen is an Associate Lecturer at the Courtauld.
-Emily teaches European 19th – and 20th – century art, and on issues of empire and representation in Orientalism.
+Emily teaches European nineteenth- and twentieth-century art, and on issues of empire and representation in Orientalism.
 Her own research has focused on Orientalism in the work of Wassily Kandinsky and Gabriele Münter, and she has published on these artists and related topics in The Burlington MagazineWorld ArtAesthetica Universalis and Manazir and has contributed exhibition catalogue essays for the Kunsthaus, Zurich (2023) and for Tate’s exhibition Expressionists (2024).
-In addition to her teaching and scholarship, Emily co-curated (with Dr Ambra D’Antone) an exhibition in The Courtauld Gallery Project Space entitled Drawing on Arabian Nights (2023), collaborated on the exhibition Re-Orientations: Europe and Islamic Art, from 1851 to Today at the Kunsthaus in Zürich (2023), and has co-curated the forthcoming exhibition in The Courtauld Gallery Project Space entitled With Graphic Intent (2025).
+In addition to her teaching and scholarship, Emily co-curated (with Dr Ambra D’Antone) an exhibition in the Courtauld Gallery Project Space entitled Drawing on Arabian Nights (2023), collaborated on the exhibition Re-Orientations: Europe and Islamic Art, from 1851 to Today at the Kunsthaus in Zürich (2023), and co-curated (with Dr Niccola Shearman) the display in the Courtauld Gallery Project Space With Graphic Intent (2025).

 Citations